Hello guys, today I bring to you my review of the film and book The Maze Runner.

 You can also check out my video review.

 The story is about Thomas, a teenager who wakes up with no memory at a place called Glade, surrounded by boys also with no memories.
-This place is surrounded by a maze full of monsters and the only thing the boys know is that they need to solve this maze somehow, to be able to leave.
+This place is surrounded by a maze full of monsters.
+The only thing the boys know is that they need to solve this maze somehow, to be able to leave.
 Once a month, a new boy arrives at the Glade, but the day after Thomas’ arrival, a girl comes and she brings a message.

-The film keeps the same fast pace and with plenty of action and until half of the book, just a few changes were made, mostly with the passage of time.
+The film keeps the same fast rhythm and with plenty of action.
+Until half of the book, just a few changes were made, mostly with the passage of time.
 From the middle to the end of the film, there were major changes.

 When you have to adapt something for another way to be told, doesn’t matter if is from a film to a book or a game to a film, you need to know that there are things that work best in a book or in a play, for example.
 So things that in the book take a long time, had to be adapted to fit into a film.